Ny0n/TanksAI/README.md

-# Tanks! (with AI)
+# TanksAI - Unity Project
-3D top down Tank shooter game with AI made on Unity.
+3D top down Tank shooter game with AI.

 ## Context
 This game has been made for educational purposes during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Matthieu GOLSENNE.